jomjol/neural-network-analog-needle-readout/README.md

 The training is done using keras in a python environment.
 For training purpuses the code is documenten in Jupyter notebooks.
 The environment is setup using Ananconda with Python 3.7.

-The training is descibed in detail in the subfolder (Train-CNN_Analog-Needle-Readout).
+The training is descibed in detail in the subfolder [Train-CNN_Analog-Needle-Readout](Train-CNN_Analog-Needle-Readout).

 The trained network is stored in the Keras H5-format and transfered